vryy/4C/README.md

 </div>

-> [!WARNING]
-> We are currently migrating the project from GitLab.
-Links might be out-dated.

 4C ("Comprehensive Computational Community Code") is a parallel multiphysics research code to address a plethora of physical problems by means of _computational mechanics_.